jirodriguez12/SoC/README.md

             	self._hold = True
            		self._items.append("egg")
 			checks if player clicked on egg cartons and gives player an egg to cook.

+	Opening files to keep track of scores even after code is done running.

 	List indexing to keep track of all items a player has cooked.

 Arcade Features Utilized:
 	Drawing and moving sprites